How Effective of a Retail Sales Operation Leader Are You?

 Equipped with insurance enablement technology, agents have continuous training available to them on a digital platform, along with learning modules that extend beyond initial, post-onboarding training programs.
 For example, this might be learning content about new insurance products or a read-up about a new market the agent has recently entered.
 These trainings can be designed from the ground up by corporate leaders, and then the smart technology can sense exactly when the agent will most benefit from such content, notifying her that it’s time to complete a fresh learning exercise.

-For instance, Anna, an agent at a state carrier, gets a notification to complete Training #3 on Lead Nurturing while on the go or out and about.
+For instance, Anna, an agent at a state carrier, receives a notification to complete Training #3 on Lead Nurturing while on-the-go.
 This is the training she needs because she’s having difficulty closing deals after contacting potential clients.
 If your technology is available via a branded mobile app, all the better for its usability – after all, agents are often on the go, selling policies that the carrier is responsible for undersigning.
 If agents feel like it’s easy to learn more about how to be the best agent possible, it stands to reason that they are more likely to stay agents.
 They will have a clearer path to success.

 Fast Company found that most agents leave because they don’t feel recognized.
 Insurance enablement technology – the right kind – solves that problem by embedding recognition processes right into onboarding, training, learning, and selling insurance.